IgniteUI/igniteui-docfx/docfx_project/components/date_picker.md

 ```

 ####Binding
-The DatePicker also supports binding through `ngModel` if two-way date-bind is needed.
+The DatePicker also supports binding through `ngModel` if two-way date-binding is needed.

 ```html
 <igx-datePicker [(ngModel)]="myDateValue"></igx-datePicker>